 Once you've found a deal that suits, just click 'Apply now' and we take care of the rest - our switching tool will automatically send your application securely to your supplier of choice, who will then let your current gas supplier know that you want to leave.
 The whole switch should be completed within 21 days.

-The average cost of gas per kWh is 3.13p.
+The average cost of gas per kWh across the UK is 7.42p.
+That is a 7.7% increase compared to previous rates.
 Here is the breakdown per region:

 If you don't know how much gas you use or how much money you spend on gas, our comparison tool can estimate your households average usage based upon the size of the property you live in - just click on 'Help me estimate' in the 'Your usage' section.